 - Earth is the third planet in the solar system from the sun and our home planet in which we live.

-- Earth is at the average distance of about 93 million miles from the sun.
+- Earth is at an average distance of about 93 million miles from the sun.

-- Scientists believe that earth was formed about 4.5 billion years ago, nearly at the same time when the rest of the solar system was formed.
+- Scientists believe that earth was formed about 4.5 billion years ago, nearly at the same time as the rest of the solar system was formed.